FlornieRM/BIT504_AS2/README.md

 **Project Structure**
 The code is structured across multiple Java classes, which are:

-_GameBoard: Manages the game board display.
+_GameBoard_: Manages the game board display.
 _GameController_: Handles game rules and player moves.
 _Player_: Sets up player details.
 _Main_: Starts the game.